ilalad/Note-Taker/README.md

 Install:

-NPM i  to install the express package.
+run `npm install` from your terminal to install dependencies.

 ![](images/screenshot.png)